-In terms of college education, Gardendale is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.02% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Gardendale is somewhat higher than in the average US city of 21.84%: 27.02% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Gardendale in 2010 was $31,254, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,016 for a family of four.
 However, Gardendale contains both very wealthy and poor people as well.

 Gardendale is a somewhat ethnically-diverse city.
 The people who call Gardendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gardendale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Gardendale include Irish, English, German, Scots-Irish, and African.